djblue/hotloadify/readme.md

-# hotloadify
+# hotreloadify

 A thin wrapper around `livereactload`.
 It adds on an http server and a basic `index.html` to bootstrap development with less configuration.

 ## install

-    npm i --save-dev hotloadify
+    npm i --save-dev hotreloadify

 ## usage

-To start `hotloadify`, do:
+To start `hotreloadify`, do:

-    hotloadify main.js [options]
+    hotreloadify main.js [options]

 or to also open a browser window, do:

-    hotloadify main.js --open
+    hotreloadify main.js --open

 ## options

-The following are the list of options taken by `hotloadify` and their respective defaults.
+The following are the list of options taken by `hotreloadify` and their respective defaults.

 - bundle - specify the bundle path for server (/bundle.js)